Highlights. Americans are among the fastest adopters of digital commerce; 84.3% of the U.S. population shops online at least once per year.

 Generation Z Online Shopping Statistics

-- Given the option, 34% of Generation Z consumers would prefer to shop online instead of in-store.
+- Given the option, 34% of Generation Z consumers prefer to shop online instead of in-store.

 - 28% of Gen Z consumers shop primarily online; 36% shop online and in-store in equal measure.